Nadrieril/dhall-rust/README.md

 This language is defined by a [standard](https://github.com/dhall-lang/dhall-lang), and this implementation tries its best to respect it.

+## Standard-compliance

+- Parsing: 100%
+- Imports: 0%
+- Normalization: 74%
+- Typechecking: 77%

+You can see what's missing from the commented out tests in `dhall/tests`.

 ## Help wanted !

 This is a really fun project and there is a ton of things to do !